Matthew-Berthoud/flappy-bird-ai-workshop/README.md

+# Workshop 1: Flappy Bird Game
+Today we're going to build a simple flappy bird game, which you can play by clicking the space bar to jump the bird.

 ## Getting Started
 Open a Terminal (or Powershell, for Windows) window, and follow the instructions below, typing the necessary commands in your terminal.